rlvlad/wt-project-2025/docs/src/sections/cut_content.typ

 - Thymeleaf can process the parameters value directly, effectively bypassing the context setting: this could potentially reduce the boilerplate

 - Since the Record classes are immutable, in order to get them to work without settings all nulls there have been some workarounds what could be rewritten and polished

+- The `homepage.ts` file is not easily navigabile -- we often found ourselves scrolling up and down -- though it's thoroughly commented: we wanted to dismember it in separate files (`homepage.ts`, `playlist.ts`, `playerpage.ts`) to fix this, but due to the use of global variables and time we didn't do it

+- The `createModal` function was being created in parallel with the `track-reorder` modal, thus the second couldn't have been generated with the first and now there is some code duplication; this could have happened anyway because this particular modal is quite different from the others